agentcontest/agentcontest.github.io/2022/index.md

 - Tentative submission deadline: 18 November 2022
 - Submission system: Springer OCS

 Please answer and append the questionnaire (tbd.) to your team description paper.
-Also, please send us a draft version until 15 September.
+Also, please send us your questionnaire responses (only!) until 14 October 2022.

 General Advice